WPSurfer.com

 Having said, I knew that lots of people were recommending to update posts to get a boost in rankings.

-This is probably the reason why Google asks:
+This is probably the reason why Google call out publishers who do that:

 Are you changing the date of pages to make them seem fresh when the content has not substantially changed?